razziel89/mdslw/README.md

   For example, specify `prettier --parser=markdown` to call `prettier` first.
   The upstream auto-formatter is run in each file's directory if `PATHS` are specified.
+-  `--case <CASE>`:
+   How to handle the case of provided suppression words, both via `--lang` and `--suppressions`.
+   A value of `ignore`, the default, means to match case-insensitively while a value of `keep` means to match case-sensitively.
+- `--extension <EXTENSION>`:
+  The file extension used to find markdown files when a `PATH` is a directory, defaults to `.md`.

 # Installation